Help us help you – protect against flu

-- People in long stay residential care
+- you're in long-stay residential care

 Having a flu jab will help to protect you and your baby.
 Pregnant women have a higher chance of developing complications if they get flu, especially in the later stages of pregnancy, which could cause serious illness in the mother and affect the baby.